huggingface/hmtl/demo/README.md

 For a brief introduction to multi-task learning, you can refer to [our blog post](https://medium.com/p/b4e1d5c3faf).
 Each of the four tasks considered is detailed in the following section.

 The web interface for the demo can be found [here](https://huggingface.co/hmtl/) for you to try and play with it.
 HMTL comes with the web visualization client if you prefer to run on your local machine.
+The demo (and the released weights) are for English.

 <img src="https://github.com/huggingface/hmtl/blob/master/demo/HMTL_demo.png" alt="HMTL Demo" width="900"/>